 While this is not an official Let Girls Learn project, it does fall into Water Charity’s LGL+ grouping of projects that have a pronounced element involving helping girls go to, and stay in, school.

 Emily McKeone worked with Water Charity as a PCV, directing the prototype project, which created boreholes for 3 schools.
-With the assistance of Water Charity she was able to come back to Zambia as a RPCV and create her own charity, Water for Zambia.
+With the assistance of Water Charity, she was able to come back to Zambia as an RPCV and create her own charity, Water for Zambia.
 Now we are completing 13 more school boreholes in conjunction with Emily and Water for Zambia bringing the total to 16 schools boreholes in Zambia.
 This is school #5 of 13.

 This project has been fully paid for by an anonymous donor.